Aliases for MDFIC Gene

 GeneCards Summary for MDFIC Gene

 MDFIC (MyoD Family Inhibitor Domain Containing) is a Protein Coding gene.
-Diseases associated with MDFIC include follicular mucinosis and t-cell leukemia.
+Diseases associated with MDFIC include t-cell leukemia and hiv-1.
 Among its related pathways are Regulation of Wnt-mediated beta catenin signaling and target gene transcription.
 GO annotations related to this gene include transcription factor binding and cyclin binding.
 An important paralog of this gene is MDFI.

 UniProtKB/Swiss-Prot for MDFIC Gene

 Acts as a transcriptional activator or repressor.
 Inhibits the transcriptional activation of Zic family proteins ZIC1, ZIC2 and ZIC3.
 Retains nuclear Zic proteins ZIC1, ZIC2 and ZIC3 in the cytoplasm.
 Modulates the expression from both cellular and viral promoters.
 Down-regulates Tat-dependent transcription of the human immunodeficiency virus type 1 (HIV-1) LTR by interacting with HIV-1 Tat and Rev and impairing their nuclear import, probably by rendering the NLS domains inaccessible to importin-beta.
 Also stimulates activation of human T-cell leukemia virus type I (HTLV-I) LTR.
 Binds to the axin complex, resulting in an increase in the level of free beta-catenin.
 Affects axin regulation of the WNT and JNK signaling pathways.